cmudrc/cmudrc.github.io/_pages/field-guide.md

 permalink: /field-guide/
 ---

-{: .notice--warning} This page is under construction.
+This page is under construction. {: .notice--warning}

 *This field guide provides an overview of how we work in {{site.title}}.
 This includes a lot of things - how students progress through their degrees, tools and software that we use, how we meet, and how we communicate our results.
-This is a living document, and will grow, evolve, and change as {{site.title}} does.*
+This is a living document, and will grow, evolve, and change as {{site.title}} does.* {: .notice--info}

 ## Progressing through your degree